Keys to getting support for In3’s CAP project funding

 Here’s a guide to deciding which guarantee to use: in3capital.net/deciding-which-financial-guarantee-promises-the-most-advantages

-The “right” backer is usually a well-established vendor (services or major equipment) that you can get interested in working on or supplying equipment to your project(s).
+The “right” backer is up to you, typically any party that you can get interested in working on, supplying equipment to, or other benefits derived from your project(s).
 That requires project developers to show they’re ready to interview and select/contract with the leading firm.
-The selected firm would, in exchange, offer a “demand guarantee” (a financial instrument) that helps to secure all the required funding and to incentivize and focus the parties on completion of the project assets.
-This Completion Assurance is different than insurance bonding, as it requires a bank-involved instrument with face value of at least 30%, but preferably closer to 75% (in aggregate), of the project’s total budget.
+The selected firm would, in exchange, offer evidence of their willingness to temporarily pledge the asset(s) for either a financial instrument) that helps to secure all the required funding and to incentivize and focus the parties on completion of the project assets.
+This Completion Assurance is different than insurance bonding, as it requires a bank-involved instrument like an SBLC or cash deposit for at least 30% of the project’s budget, but for SBLC’s preferably closer to 75% (in aggregate), of the project’s total budget.

 Consider involving an unaffiliate third party guarantor by hiring In3 to assist with making those arrangements.
 This premium service is arranged on a bespoke basis with select projects under a Management Services Agreement (MSA). more